nychealth/Reusable-Data-Explorer/README.md

 - DisplayValue: the value, as a string intended for display.
 This field is used if, for example, a value might be suppressed and not intended for display.
 - Note: A note accompanying this datapoint, if applicable.

+You may notice that this data structure does not allow for, within a single measure, further by-group faceting of the data - eg, splitting the measure by age, by sex, or by other group status.
+To do that, you may consider having separate measures or indicators by different groups, rather than faceting one indicator or measure by group.

 ## Aspects of the different views
 **Table**: Each indicator by default displays a table, which shows all measures for the indicator, all geographies, and the most recent time period.